ministryofjustice/wp-ppj/README.md

 * It uses static HTML and Vue.js.
 * It has only been styled for mobile device use.

+## To do
+- Fix transition of carousel
+- Fix search button
+- Video player cover image
+- Numbered accordion on apply page
+- Quote layout

 ## Refactoring
 Rename $main-mobile-spacing to $common-spacing
 Change $common-spacing to 1rem